 This dark comedy-drama is based on the 2014 New York Times article “The Pageant King of Alabama” by Jeff Chu.
 Teenager Patty Bladell (Debby Ryan) has dealt with weight issues, but when an accident and mandatory three-month liquid diet lead to her quickly shedding pounds, she seeks revenge on those who bullied her for being overweight.
 Meanwhile, she’s noticed by a civil lawyer and beauty pageant coach who are convinced they can turn her into a beauty queen.
 The series faced controversy when it was released in 2018, including a Change.org petition calling for a cancellation and accusing the series of “fat shaming.”
 Despite the abysmal reviews (by critics, at least) and public outcry, the show lasted for two seasons.

-- The best new shows to stream on Netflix, Hulu, Amazon Prime, and more
+- Best new movies to stream on Netflix, Hulu, Prime Video, Max (HBO), and more

-- The 51 best shows on Amazon Prime right now
+- The best movies on Amazon Prime Video (September 2023)

-- The 50 best shows on Netflix right now
+- The 50 best movies on Netflix right now (September 2023)